vtex-apps/release-notes/2019-week-27/README.md

 ### New features 🚀

 - [Storefront page customization by URL](https://github.com/vtex-apps/release-notes/blob/master/2019-week-27/storefront-page-customization-by-url.md) - Customize your store through Storefront faster by simply navigating to the desired page using its URL.
-- [Product Identifier component](https://github.com/vtex-apps/release-notes/blob/master/2019-week-27/product-identifier-component.md) - Display products/SKU IDs and reference anywhere on your Product Details page.
+- [Product Identifier component](https://github.com/vtex-apps/release-notes/blob/master/2019-week-27/product-identifier-component.md) - Display products/SKU IDs and reference anywhere on your Product page, Shelf and Search Results.
 - [Search Bar component behavior](https://github.com/vtex-apps/release-notes/blob/master/2019-week-27/search-bar-component-behavior.md) - Use its new prop as `true` and enable store users to search by the desired category, brand and collection.

 ### Improvements :heavy_plus_sign: